MeshariAlsh/MeshariAlsh/README.md

 # Hi, I'm Meshari.

  a second-year Computer Science student transitioning into my third.
-I'm passionate about web development and artificial intelligence.
+I'm passionate about software engineering  and artificial intelligence.

 - 🔭 I’m currently working on developing a story based platformer game on unity.